-In the following when the term operator or manager is used the statements apply to both WMA certified as well as non-WMA certified members.
+In the following, when the term operator or manager is used, the statements apply to both WMA-certified as well as non-WMA-certified members.
 WMA members are strongly encouraged to ensure all co-workers, contractors, stakeholders, sponsors, clients, and client representatives act in an ethical manner.
-Should they find questionable behavior then they should follow the guidelines set forth below.
+When questionable behavior is discerned, members should follow the guidelines set forth below.

-The operator or manager will not exaggerate his or her capabilities (or those of the organization he/she represents), nor guarantee results in terms of future weather conditions.
-Claims regarding the probable effects of weather-modification projects should be compatible with such "Statements of Capabilities" as may be set forth by the WMA from time to time, unless the claims can be justified on the basis of results published in a suitable format available for review.
+The operator or manager will not exaggerate his or her capabilities (or those of the organization he/she represents), nor guarantee particular outcomes.
+Claims regarding the probable effects of weather-modification projects should be compatible with such "Statements of Capabilities" as may be set forth by the WMA from time to time, unless the claims can be justified based on results published in a suitable format available for review.

 Contracts where a bonus is paid for performance, such as "production" of rainfall over and above monthly normal or other arbitrary amounts, could be detrimental to the development of a sound technology and are therefore not acceptable.
-The purpose of the WMA practice of certifying weather modification operators and managers is to foster "the highest standards of conduct in weather modification programs of a research or operational nature."
+The WMA's practice of certifying weather modification operators and managers is aimed at fostering "the highest standards of conduct in weather modification programs, both research and operational."
 It is recommended that those who are involved in the conduct of cloud seeding operations, research, weather forecasting, and feasibility and modeling studies, become certified by the WMA.

-It is good professional practice for an operator or manager to offer to clients the existing documentation on laboratory test results for seeding materials, "open house" events, as well as the option of in-the-field tests of seeding equipment and seeding materials to be used in the program.
+It is good professional practice for an operator or manager to provide clients with documentation on laboratory test results for seeding materials, to sponsor "open house" events for visiting operational sites, and to conduct in-the-field tests of seeding equipment and seeding materials to be used in the program.

-It is good professional practice for an operator or manager to provide clients the maintenance histories of critical equipment to be used in the operation, if requested.
+It is good professional practice for an operator or manager to provide clients with the maintenance histories of critical equipment to be used in the operation, if requested.

-It is good professional practice to be up front about possible extra-area effects, which are possible.
-The known reports of such effects generally indicate attendant increases in precipitation.
+It is good professional practice to have a discussion with clients about possible extra-area effects.
+(The known reports of such effects generally indicate attendant increases in precipitation.)